Returns a list of streams of the specified result, optionally filtered by name. Use the function nth to access a particular value in the list.

 In the job configuration above, the first step runs the mapping and returns the result as mapping_result.
 In the second step, the expression

 processes the mapping_result and converts it to a file.
-Namely, the results function picks the array of streams from the MapForce component.
-The nth function picks the first item from this array.
+Namely, the results function picks the list of streams from the MapForce component.
+The nth function picks the first item from this list.
 Finally, the as-file function generates a file from the stream.

 The copy function copies the generated file to the working directory.
 The Target text box defines the name of the generated file.
 Any existing file with the same name will be overwritten.